 REPRESENTING CLIENTS — I work on cases where an institution needs to be held accountable for causing harm.
 Many of my cases are against governments and private corporations performing government functions.
-Over the last decade, I have handled cases for people who have been harmed or died as a result of poor medical care in jails, for people wrongfully arrested by police officers, and for children in the foster care system who experienced abuse.
+Over the last decade, I have handled cases for people who have been harmed or died in jails, for people wrongfully arrested by police officers, and for children in the foster care system who experienced abuse.
 In the legal system, these types of cases are called civil rights cases, but I prefer to think of them as human rights cases.

-SERVING THE COMMUNITY — I proudly serve on the board of Portland Homeless Family Solutions, a nonprofit organization that helps families experiencing homelessness or at risk of becoming homeless.
+SERVING THE COMMUNITY — I serve on the board of Portland Homeless Family Solutions, a nonprofit organization that helps families experiencing homelessness or at risk of becoming homeless.
 I organize an annual fundraising drive to provide backpacks and school supplies to the children being helped by PHFS.
 I also am a member of the Oregon State Bar House of Delegates.

 NEWSLETTER — Please click here if you would like to receive my newsletter about mindfulness and mediation.